carluciosk8/carluciosk8.github.io/_projects/flocking.md

 - Animated boids.
 - Controls to tweak my flocking algorithm constants.

-Here is a video of the program in execution.
-During the runtime, the user can tweak the various parameters until satisfied with the results.
+During the runtime, the user can tweak the various parameters until satisfied with the results, as can be seen in the following video:

 <iframe iframe width="560" height="315" src="https://www.youtube.com/embed/9_JgACAmQ6A" frameborder="0"></iframe>